Geervanireddy16/online-bookstore-management/README.md

 # Online BookStore Management Application
 An application with two portals - admin and customer.

 Admins can add book ,delete book and update book.
-Admins can view the book Invetory(total and sold book stocks), all accounts and orders placed by customers in the application.
+Admins can view the book Inventory(total and sold book stocks), all accounts and orders placed by customers in the application.

 Customers can buy only one book at a time and with a quantity of 1 to 5 only.
 Customers have to register to purchase/view more books.